The Reynisfjall Sea Cliffs Hike – Iceland

 This hike should be on your list if you are looking for an easily accessible hike along the Ring Road.

 - Getting there: this one’s easy.
 Drive to Vik.
-Once you enter town, follow directions to the Vínbúðin shop.
-It’s on the side of the road close to the beach and next to the road to the church.
+Once you enter the town, follow directions to the Vínbúðin shop.
+It’s on the side of the road close to the beach and opposite to the road to the church.
+If you are looking for car rental options, I can definitely recommend Blue Car Rental for cars and CampEasy for Camper Vans.

 - Start of The Hike: I did park the car by the Vínbúðin shop.
 This served two purposes.
 It’s pretty close to the trailhead, and you can buy beers to drink after the hike.
 Or wine.
 Or spirits, whatever your choice :)